-Singapore Math provides a solid foundation upon which to build mathematical literacy and prepares students to be successful in both advanced math courses such as Calculus or Statistics, and in the mathematical sciences such as Chemistry and Physics.
+Singapore Math provides a solid foundation upon which to build mathematical literacy and prepares scholars to be successful in both advanced math courses such as Calculus or Statistics, and in the mathematical sciences such as Chemistry and Physics.

 For additional information about Singapore Math, please visit their website.